 Sec.
-9.02.
+98.02.
 Election.

-Upon delivery to City election authorities of the report of a charter commission pursuant to Section 8.01(c) or delivery by the City Clerk of an adopted ordinance proposing an amendment pursuant to Section 8.01(b) or a petition finally determined sufficient to propose an amendment pursuant to Section 8.01(d), the election authorities shall submit the proposed amendment to the voters of the City in an election.
-Such election shall be announced by a notice containing the complete text of the proposed amendment and published in news media of general circulation in the City at least 30 days prior to the date of the election.
+Upon delivery to other City election authorities of the report of a charter commission pursuant to Section 8.01(c) or delivery by the City Clerk of an adopted ordinance proposing an amendment pursuant to Section 8.01(b) or a petition finally determined sufficient to propose an amendment pursuant to Section 8.01(d), the election authorities shall submit the proposed amendment to the voters of the City in an election.
+Such election shall be announced by a notice containing the complete text of the proposed amendment and published in the news mediaone or more newspapers of general circulation in the City at least 30 days prior to the date of the election.
 If the amendment is proposed by petition, the amendment may be withdrawn at any time prior to the 13th day preceding the day scheduled for the election by filing with the City Clerk a request for withdrawal signed by at least two-thirds of the members of the petitioners' committee.
-The election shall be held not less than 60 days and not more than 120 days after the adoption of the ordinance or report, or the final determination of sufficiency of the petition proposing the amendment.
-If no regular election is to be held within that period, the City Council shall provide for a special election on the proposed amendment; otherwise, the holding of a special election shall be as specified in the State election law.
+The election shall be held not less than 60 days and not more than 120 days after the adoption of the ordinance or report or the final determination of sufficiency of the petition proposing the amendment.
+If no regular election is to be held within that period, the City Council shall provide for a special election on the proposed amendment; otherwise, the holding of a special election shall be as specified in the Setate election law.

 Sec.
-9.03.
+98.03.
 Adoption of Amendment.

-If a majority of the registered voters of the City voting upon a proposed charter amendment vote in favor of it, the amendment shall become effective at the time provided in the amendment, or if no time is provided therein, 30 days after the initial canvas certifying its adoption by the voters.
+If a majority of the registered voters of the City voting upon a proposed charter amendment vote in favor of it, the amendment shall become effective at the time provided in the amendment, or if no time is provided therein fixed, 30 days after the initial canvas certifying its adoption by the voters.

-ARTICLE X. TRANSITION/SEVERABILITY PROVISION
+ARTICLE IX.
+TRANSITION/SEPARABILITY SEVERABILITY PROVISION

 Sec.
-10.01.
+109.01.
 Officers and Employees.

 - a.
 Rights and Privileges Preserved.
 Nothing in this Charter, except as otherwise specifically provided, shall affect or impair the rights or privileges of persons who are city officers or employees at the time of its adoption. - b.
 Continuance of Office or Employment.
-Except as specifically provided by this Charter, if at the time this Charter or any amendment thereof takes full effect, a City administrative officer or employee holds any office or position which is or can be abolished by or under this Charter, they shall continue in such office or position until the effective date of a specific provision under this Charter directing that they vacate the office or position. - c.
+Except as specifically provided by this Charter, if at the time this Charter or any amendment thereof takes full effect, a City administrative officer or employee holds any office or position which is or can be abolished by or under this Ceharter, they he or she shall continue in such office or position until the effective datetaking effect of some a specific provision under this Charter directing that they he or she vacate the office or position. - c.
 Personnel System.
 An employee holding a city position at the time this Charter takes full effect, who was serving in that same or a comparable position at the time of its adoption, shall not be subject to competitive tests as a condition of continuance in the same position but in all other respects shall be subject to the personnel system provided for in Article III.

 Sec.
-10.02.
+109.02.
 Departments, Offices and Agencies.